[Tokyo] Take a stroll around the landmark of Higashi Ginza, Kabukiza Theater!

 A miniature model of the Kabukiza Theatre

-Going down the Goemon Stairs, you will find yourself at the end of the 4th floor corridor.
-Here, portraits of Kabuki actors are exhibited under the theme "Memories of the Kabukiza," along with miniature models of past Kabukiza theaters.
+Descending the Goemon Staircase, you'll find yourself in the 4th-floor corridor.
+Here, under the theme of "Memories of the Kabuki-za," portraits of Kabuki actors are displayed, along with miniature models of past Kabuki-za theaters.

 What do you think?
-I hope you can see that the new Kabukiza has evolved into a tourist spot where you can enjoy not only Kabuki but also a variety of other entertainment.
-What's more, isn't it great that you can enjoy it for free?
-Now, let's take a stroll around the Kabukiza area.
-How about having lunch at a restaurant that is a favorite of Kabuki actors?
+I hope you can see that the newly renovated Kabuki-za has evolved into a tourist spot where you can enjoy not only Kabuki performances but also a variety of other forms of entertainment.
+And what's even better is that you can enjoy it all for free!
+Now, let's take a stroll around the Kabuki-za area.
+How about lunch at a restaurant favored by Kabuki actors?

 INFORMATION